django-denmark/2020.djangoday.dk/content/talks/greening-django.md

 stage: true
 twitter: "mrchrisadams"
 youtube_id: "upiK4du5vUI"
+description: "We’re in a climate emergency, and as the world goes digital, we run the risk from going from software eating the world, to software heating the world."
 ---

 We’re in a climate emergency, and as the world goes digital, we run the risk from going from software eating the world, to software heating the world.